dogmatiq/dogma/docs/adr/0016-automatic-aggregate-creation.md

 implementations will require an additional type declaration for their root value.

-The removal of `Create()` does mean that engines longer get an explicit request to create an instance.
+The removal of `Create()` does mean that engines no longer get an explicit request to create an instance.
 However, since all state changes must be done by recording event we expect this to be a fairly trivial change to existing engine implementations.